nai-kon/PlaySK-Piano-Roll-Reader/README.md

 $ cd src/
 $ python main.py
 ```
-We recommend to install on venv.
+We recommend to install packages on venv.

 ## Build binary